CPD POINTS & BC HOUSING COMPETENCY

 COURSE FORMAT AND DURATION

 Upon registration for the course, the course manual will be delivered by regular post.
-Students are expected to complete a self-paced review of the course manual, and complete online chapter quizzes and assignments (approximately 30 hours of work).
+Students are expected to complete a self-paced review of the course manual prior to attending the 2-day in-class sessions.
+There is no online component to this course.

-The in-class session will be used to review material, answer questions, and prepare you for the exam in the afternoon.
+The in-class session will be used to review material, answer questions, and prepare you for the open book exam in the afternoon, on Day 2.

 COURSE EXAMINATION AND ASSESSMENT